-I started using Microsoft Azure in the very early days in 2008, when the whole idea with cloud computing was something very different than it is today.
-During recent years I’ve found myself working mostly with Azure-related architectures, deployments and governance projects as the platform has matured to fit any type of customer need.
+I started using Microsoft Azure in the very early days in 2008 when the whole idea with cloud computing was something very different than it is today.
+During recent years I’ve found myself working mostly with Azure-related architectures, deployments, and governance projects as the platform have matured to fit any type of customer need.

 Taking control of cloud costs

 With constantly evolving pricing models, it’s now crucial for organizations to follow up on changes.
 This includes the occasional discounts, services moving out from preview and services that are no longer actively used but that are kept running.

 Infrastructure as Service-based capabilities such as Virtual Machines is the obvious services IT departments need to watch after.
 If we only need to run certain workloads during weekdays on business hours, we can shut down a VM and save massively in operating costs.
 Scaling a VM up or down depending on need is also advisable but as this causes a slight maintenance break, it is not typically something that is feasible for production environments.